Saudi Arabia bombs Yemen port city over weapons shipment from UAE for separatists

 The ministry called for “the highest levels of coordination, restraint and wisdom, taking into account the existing security challenges and threats.”

+The Emirati Defense Ministry later said it would withdraw its remaining troops from Yemen over “recent developments and their potential repercussions on the safety and effectiveness of counter-terrorism operations.”
+It gave no timeline for the withdrawal.
+The UAE broadly withdrew its forces from Yemen years earlier.

-Yemen’s anti-Houthi forces declared a state of emergency Tuesday and ended their cooperation with the UAE.
+Yemen’s anti-Houthi forces not aligned with the separatists declared a state of emergency Tuesday and ended their cooperation with the UAE.
 They issued a 72-hour ban on border crossings in territory they hold, as well as entries to airports and seaports, except those allowed by Saudi Arabia.
+It remained unclear whether that coalition, governed under the umbrella of Yemen's Presidential Leadership Council, would remain intact.

 The Southern Transitional Council’s AIC satellite news channel aired footage of the strike's aftermath but avoided showing damage to the armored vehicles.